 The Office of Export Controls shall be the University’s principal point of contact for agencies with regulatory or enforcement authority under the export control regulations.

 We encourage you to report any export or sanction compliance concerns or violations to firstname.lastname@example.org or by contacting a member of the Export Controls team (Contacts).
-Alternatively you may make a report to Internal Audit (434-924-4110) or through the State Fraud Hotline (1-800-723-1615).
+Alternatively you may make a report to Internal Audit (434-924-4110).
+Annonymous reporting is available via the State Fraud Hotline (1-800-723-1615).
 The University of Virginia is committed to and complies with all applicable State and Federal Whistleblower Protection laws and regulations.